datacoves/dbt-coves/README.md

 dbt-coves dbt <arguments> -- <command>
 ```

-Run dbt commands on an special environments such as Airflow, or CI workers, with the possibility of changing dbt project location and activating a specific virtual environment in which running commands.
+Run dbt commands on special environments such as Airflow, or CI workers, with the possibility of changing dbt project location and activating a specific virtual environment in which running commands.

 ### Arguments